darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![b.1](b.1.png)

-I have not seen that proof but it is a proof that even Coxeter describes rather complicated.
+I have not seen that proof, but it is a proof that even Coxeter describes rather complicated.
 And we had to wait until 1948, until L.M. or L.N.
 I'm not quite sure so I omit it.
 Until Kelly, came, it is L.M., OK.
 Until L.M.
 Kelly came with a palatable proof.

 ![b.2](b.2.png)

-Now let me first state the theorem, and that is for any finite number of distinct points, in the real euclidian plane, and with real we mean that the coordinates are not complex, we can assert the following, all the points are collinear, or their exists a straight line, through exactly two of them, with exactly two I mean not three.
+Now let me first state the theorem, and that is, for any finite number of distinct points, in the real euclidian plane, and with real we mean that the coordinates are not complex, we can assert the following: all the points are collinear, or their exists a straight line, through exactly two of them, with exactly two I mean not three.

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=02m55s)